-Neto offers a SaaS platform for businesses to run their ecommerce store and point-of-sale on, as well as tools to manage their stock management and warehouses.
-They also do in-house website development for clients who use the ecommerce platform.
+Neto (now Maropost) offers a SaaS platform for businesses to run their ecommerce store and point-of-sale on, as well as tools to manage their inventory.
+Neto also do in-house website development for clients who use the ecommerce platform.

 I joined Neto in 2017 to take ownership of the Neto public website.

-Along with building out our web capabilities, my role also encompassed:
+Along with building out our web capabilities, I also worked on:

 - user acquisition